Scalable Label Propagation for Multi-relational Learning on the Tensor Product of Graphs: Label propagation on tensor product graph

-It can be observed that computing the closed-form solution in Equation \eqref{eq:closeform} from right to left needs $2n$ matrix-tensor products in total with the \emph{vectorization property} of Tucker decomposition.
-Therefore, the space and time complexity will be the same as running two iterations of label propagation, apart from computing the eigen-decompositions of all the normalized graphs $\{S^{(i)} | i=1,...,n \}$.
-In \cite{raymond2010fast, liu2016cross}, Eckart-Young-Mirsky theorem \cite{eckart1936approximation} is applied on each individual graph to approximate their TPG.
-However, this approximation does not consider the overall spectral of the TPG and thus, leads to a large error in both approximation and multi-relational predictions.
-In other words, the direct application of Eckart-Young-Mirsky theorem to individual graphs results in a large perturbation on the whole transformation matrix $(I- \alpha S)^{-1}$, and thus, an inaccurate computation of the closed-form solution.
+It is not hard to see that computing the closed-form solution in Equation \eqref{eq:closeform} from right to left needs $2n$ matrix-tensor products in total with the \emph{vectorization property} of Tucker decomposition (Appendix \ref{sec:lemma} Definition \ref{def:tucker}).
+Therefore, the space and time complexity will be the same as running two iterations of label propagation, apart from computing the eigen-decompositions of all the normalized graphs $\{S^{(i)} : i=1,\dots,n\}$.
+To tackle this challenge of computing label propagation of a high-order $n$-way tensor on TPG, we propose the LowrankTLP algorithm based on a principled approximation of the linear transformation matrix $(I-\alpha S)^{-1}$ in the closed-form solution in Equation \eqref{eq:oldcf} in the next section.

-\section{Low-rank Label Propagation}
+\section{Low-rank label propagation}

-In this section, we first introduce our optimization formulation and then the LowrankTLP algorithm illustrated in Figure \ref{lrTLP} to solve the optimization problem.
-We also show that our formulation incurs less approximation error than the direct rank-$k$ approximation of the global similarity matrix for computing the closed-form solution.